Health and Safety

-A certified Pediatric Nurse Practitioner staffs the Dayton’s Bluff health office.
-When she is not in the building, teachers and office staff manage health issues.
-If your child has a chronic health problem (such as a heart condition, asthma or allergies), please contact the nurse early in the year so that this information is recorded on your child’s health record and procedures for managing this condition can be used in working with your child.
-It is also important to notify the school of any contagious conditions your child may contract, such as strep throat, head lice, or scabies.
+If your child has a chronic health problem (asthma, anaphylaxis, seizures, or diabetes) please contact the nurse early in the year so that this information is recorded on your child’s health record and procedures for managing this condition can be used in working with your child.
+It is also important to notify the school of any contagious conditions your child may contract, such as strep throat or head lice.
 In this way, the nurse will be able to take appropriate measure to protect other students.
 Where public health is concerned, your cooperation is essential.

 Whenever possible, please have your child take medication before or after school.
 However, if a student is required to take a medication during school hours and the parent cannot be at school to administer the medication, then only the school nurse or designated person may administer the medication in compliance with the original container and the regulations that follow:

 1. Written instructions signed by parent and physician are required and must include: